 In the Field

-Usually, landscape photographers plan their shot and you should have plenty of time to setup your gear so to capture at its best that magical light you were after.
+Usually, landscape photographers plan their shot beforehand.
+You should have plenty of time to set up your gear.
+This is so you can capture that magical light you were after.

-Observe the scene to determine where the brightest part is, so to chose the proper kind of GND and, by comparing a spot light reading for the foreground and with that for the sky, you will have a clue on how strong your GND need to be to balance the sky and the foreground.
+Observe the scene to determine where the brightest part is.
+This will help you chose the proper kind of GND.
+Comparing the spot light reading for the foreground with that for the sky will give you a clue on how strong your GND needs to be to balance the sky and the foreground.

-Slide the filter up and down in the holder slot to place the clear/dark transition in the right position to best balance the brightness of the scene.
-You can rotate the holder on the lens if you have not a flat horizon or dark/bright transition in the scene.
+Slide the filter up and down in the holder slot to place the clear/dark transition in the right position.
+This will allow you to best balance the brightness of the scene.
+You can rotate the holder on the lens if you don’t have a flat horizon or dark/bright transition in the scene.

 The Digital GND Filter

-Owners of the Sony RX100 Mark 3/4/5 high-end pocketable cameras may be happy to know Sony has released an app in the PlayMemories store which allows you to use an in camera GND filter.
+Do you own a Sony RX100 Mark 3/4/5 high-end pocketable camera?
+Then you’ll be happy to know that Sony has released an app in the PlayMemories store that allows you to use an in-camera GND filter.

-For the rest of us, we can reproduce the effect of a GND filter in two ways, provided you have not clipped your histogram: do selective adjustment in your editing software or shoot for HDR.
+For the rest of us, we can reproduce the effect of a GND filter in two ways.
+This is provided you have not clipped your histogram.
+You can either use selective adjustment in your editing software or shoot for HDR.

-Lightroom has a selective adjustment tool called graduated filter and it works exactly as a GND filter.
-In the image below I used the filter on a white background to show you how it is possible to simulate all the different patterns you can have in the real filters.
+Lightroom has a selective adjustment tool called graduated filter.
+This works exactly like a GND filter.
+In the image below I used the filter on a white background.
+This shows you that it is possible to simulate all the different patterns of the real filters.

 Simulated GND filters.
 From left to right: soft edge (1 wide adjustment filter), hard edge (1 narrow adjustment filter), revers (3 adjustment filters) and horizon (4 adjustment filters).

-Digital filters are more flexible than real one as you can manipulate the filter in more ways than just reducing the brightness (you can also reduce highlight, boost contrast, fix white balance for the sky, etc.) and it make easier to deal with a complex horizon, with trees, mountains or other dark features stepping above the horizon, into the bright sky area.
+Digital filters are more flexible than real ones.
+You can manipulate the filter in more ways than just reducing the brightness.
+You can also reduce highlight, boost contrast, fix white balance for the sky, etc. And they make it easier to deal with a complex horizon, trees, mountains or other dark features.

 Shooting For HDR

-HDR stands for High Dynamic Range, a technique used to extend your camera’s dynamic range by combining different photos of the same scene taken at different exposures (e.g. at -2Ev, 0 EV, and +2 EV).
+HDR stands for High Dynamic Range.
+This is a technique used to extend your camera’s dynamic range by combining different photos of the same scene taken at different exposures (e.g. at -2Ev, 0 EV, and +2 EV).

-This allows to get separated good exposures of different areas in the image and then specific software is used to create the final image.
+This allows you to get separated good exposures of different areas in the image.
+And then, with specific software, you can create the final image.

-3 images taken at -2 EV, 0 EV, and +2 EV have been combined in Lightroom CC into the final HDR image.
+I took these 3 images at -2 EV, 0 EV, and +2 EV and combined them in Lightroom CC into the final HDR image.

-Beware that it is easy to overdo an HDR image and for this reason HDR technique is somewhat controversial among purists, as way too many bad HDR images have flood the internet.
+Beware that it is easy to overdo an HDR image.
+For this reason, the HDR technique is somewhat controversial among purists.
+Way too many bad HDR images have flooded the internet.

-Also, beware at moving objects, as they can create ‘ghosts’ in the final image (some softwares have a de-ghost function that could help).
+Also, beware of moving objects.
+These can create ‘ghosts’ in the final image.
+Some software comes with a de-ghost function that could help.

-Finally, it be sure your camera is steadily mounted on a rock solid tripod, to avoid camera shaking and unintentional movements.
+Finally, be sure your camera is steadily mounted on a rock solid tripod.
+This is to avoid camera shaking and unintentional movements.

-Neutral density (ND) filters are used to cut down the amount of light hitting your sensor in a given amount of time, thus allowing you to take longer exposures even in daylight.
+You can use neutral density (ND) filters to cut down the amount of light that hits your sensor in a given amount of time.
+This allows you to take longer exposures even in daylight.

-The difference with GND filters is that the ND does not balance areas of different brightness, but affect them in the same way, e.g. a difference of 4 stops between sky and ground will not be changed by ND filters.
+The difference with GND filters is that the ND does not balance areas of different brightness.
+An ND filter affects them in the same way.
+For example, ND filters will not change a difference of 4 stops between sky and ground.

-In landscape photography, they are mostly used to smooth moving water (rivers, waves, and waterfalls) and clouds.
-In bright situations, they are used to shoot at wider aperture for composition reasons (shallow depth of field).
+In landscape photography, you’ll mostly use them to smooth moving water (rivers, waves, and waterfalls) and clouds.
+In bright situations, you’ll be able to use them to shoot at wider aperture for composition reasons (shallow depth of field).

 The Bayon waterfall (Belgium).
-A 10 stop ND filter was used to achieve a 20-second exposure time in daylight, to blur the water.
+I used a 10 stop ND filter to achieve a 20-second exposure time in daylight, to blur the water.

-If you are at a touristy spot, a strong ND filter can help you clear the scene of moving tourists.
+If you are in a touristy spot, a strong ND filter can help you clear the scene of moving tourists.

-ND filters are often stacked together to achieve the desired strength: stacking a 0.3 ND filter with a 0.9 one will result in a 4-stop light reduction.
+Photographers often stack ND filters together to achieve the desired strength.
+Stacking a 0.3 ND filter with a 0.9 one will result in a 4-stop light reduction.

 In the Field

-Be careful when doing daytime long exposures with square and rectangular filters, as those may be more susceptible to light leak than threaded round filters.
-Sealing the gaps with black gaffer tape can help dealing with the problem.
+Be careful when doing daytime long exposures with square and rectangular filters.
+These may be more susceptible to light leak than threaded round filters.
+Sealing the gaps with black gaffer tape can help fix this problem.

-With a non-sealed square ND filter, long exposures in daytime can be ruined by light leak, resulting in the central spot in this image.
+With a non-sealed square ND filter, light leak can ruin long exposures in daytime, resulting in the central spot in this image.

-A sturdy tripod is needed to do this kind of long exposures, as you want to avoid any camera movement.
-Also, these filters will darken your view so it best to compose and manually focus before install the filters (be gentle so not to move the camera or change the lens focus).
+You need a sturdy tripod to do this kind of long exposures, as you want to avoid any camera movement.
+Also, these filters will darken your view.
+It’s best to compose and manually focus before you install the filters (be gentle so as not to move the camera or change the lens focus).

-Use the mirror lock up function (if you have) and trigger the shutter remotely or use a 2 second self timer.
+Use the mirror lock up function (if you have it) and trigger the shutter remotely or use a 2 second self timer.